olimorris/VectorCode/docs/cli.md

 ### Chromadb
 [Chromadb](https://www.trychroma.com/) is the vector database used by VectorCode to store and retrieve the code embeddings.
-It is generally not necessary to install Chromadb itself as a stand-alone application because it's already bundled with VectorCode as a dependency, but having a Chromadb host running in the background may help with the performance because it reduces the IO overhead.
-You may consult Chromadb documentation to find out more about how to set up a local Chromadb server.
+It is not necessary to install Chromadb itself as a stand-alone application because it's already bundled with VectorCode as a dependency, but having a Chromadb host running in the background help with the performance because it reduces the IO overhead, so it is recommended that you keep a Chromadb service in the background (with docker or Systemd service).
+You may consult Chromadb documentation to find out more about how to do this.

 ## Getting Started